top of page

 Why Don't They Work Well?

-There are four main reasons: they're designed backward, they are usually fairly linear, they aren't adaptive, they aren't specific to you as a person and athlete, and they don't take into account fitness growth over time.
+There are five main reasons: they’re designed backward, they tend to be linear, they aren’t adaptive, they aren’t specific to you as an individual, and they don’t account for long-term fitness growth.

 Backwards Design Isn't Effective Training

-First, training plans primarily work backward from your target race.
-It makes intuitive sense, doesn't it?
+Training plans usually work backward from your target race.
+It makes intuitive sense, doesn’t it?

-If you want to be running x:xx marathon pace by a certain date, then you should be able to run x:xx pace for workouts on a certain date a few months out from the race.
-Or, if you want to finish a 50 miler on a certain date, you should be able to run XX miles a few months before.
+If you want to be running x:xx marathon pace by race day, then you should hit that pace in workouts a few months out.
+Or if you want to finish a 50-miler, you should be running XX miles well before the event.

 Unfortunately, it doesn’t really work that way.

-Training is about giving your body specific physiological stressors to promote adaptations.
-If you are basing training solely upon a percentage of your goal, you may be getting fewer benefits, because you're not aligning with your internal physiological variables.
-You also risk injury or overtraining, and this is one of several reasons why those using training plans tend to have more injuries.
+Training is about giving your body specific physiological stressors that lead to adaptation.
+If you base training solely on a percentage of your goal pace, you’re not aligning with your actual physiology.
+You also risk injury or overtraining, which is one reason runners using training plans tend to get hurt more often.

-In order to achieve safe forward progress, you need to be aligning your training with where you are today.
-Not where you want to be!
-That doesn't mean you ignore your goals or upcoming race entirely, but the specifics of training are always determined by your physiology and fitness so that you make actual progress.
+To make safe forward progress, your training needs to match your current fitness—not your goal fitness.
+That doesn’t mean ignoring your goals or upcoming race, but the details of training should always be determined by your physiology so that you actually make progress.

-Now this concept also works in reverse.
-Prospective clients often ask me: "How many weeks do I need to train for a 50k?"
-My answer is invariably "However many weeks you have!"
+This concept works in reverse, too.
+Prospective clients often ask me, “How many weeks do I need to train for a 50K?”
+My answer is always, “However many weeks you have.”

-Why would you delay working on improving your fitness?
-Or why would you expect to start a training plan doing less training than you were doing before?
-The more time you have the better!
+Why delay improving your fitness?
+Or expect to start a training plan doing less than what you were doing before?
+The more time you have, the fitter you'll be!

-Training is a process of improving your fitness, not of preparing for a specific race.
-If that race gets cancelled, or it's a 120ºF day and there's no way you can finish, or you catch Covid the week of the race... does your hard-earned fitness go away?
-Of course not!
-So don't train with that mindset either!
-The old adage 'don't put all your eggs in one basket' holds very true physiologically, but athletes sometimes have trouble with the mental side of that.
+Training is a process of improving fitness, not just preparing for a race.
+If that race gets canceled, if it’s 120°F on race day, or you catch Covid the week of—your hard-earned fitness doesn’t disappear.
+So don’t train with that one-day mindset.
+The old adage “don’t put all your eggs in one basket” holds true physiologically, though athletes often struggle with the mental side of it.

-It's important to note, I'm not saying specific training isn't helpful or important for a given race.
-But it's not the most important part of achieving success for the vast majority of athletes, and it still benefits you even if the race doesn't happen.
-And even the specific training needs to be based on your current physiology.
+I’m not saying specific race training isn’t helpful — it absolutely is.
+But it’s not the most important part of success for most athletes, and it still benefits you even if the race doesn’t happen.
+Even that specific training should always be based on your current physiology.

 Training and Progressions are Non-Linear

-Both training and your progress and growth are non-linear.
-You can't simply draw a line between where you are and where you want to be because that's not how your body adapts.
-A true training progression is not only curved, but also needs to have ups and downs.
+Both training and progress are non-linear.
+You can’t simply draw a straight line between where you are and where you want to be — that’s not how the body adapts.
+A true training progression curves, fluctuates, and requires both ups and downs.

-Most people know this as having down weeks, sometimes called cutback weeks.
-These are certainly important to ensure adequate recovery to allow for adaptations.
+Most runners know this as having “down weeks,” sometimes called cutback weeks.
+These are crucial for recovery and allow space for your body to adapt to training.

-What some people don't realize is that the adaptations to a specific stimuli (workout, long run, etc) take multiple weeks to manifest.
-So when you see a bump in fitness, you're seeing the results of the training you did approximately a month ago!
-Each type of workout takes a different amount of time to adapt to, and it can also vary between individuals.
-There are some short-term boosts too, particularly to running economy, but the majority of benefits take time.
+What many don’t realize is that those adaptations take time—often several weeks.
+When you see a bump in fitness, you’re seeing the results of training you did roughly a month ago.
+Each type of workout adapts on its own timeline, and that timeline varies from one runner to another.
+There are short-term gains too, particularly in running economy, but most benefits take time to show up.

 Training Plans Aren't Adaptive

-A pre-determined training plan implies that you know how a training block will go prior to it beginning.
-That's simply impossible, and research shows that pre-determined training isn't as effective as adaptive training.
-Not only is it less-effective training, it also leads to a far higher risk of injury.
+A pre-determined training plan assumes you know how a training block will unfold before it even begins.
+That's simply impossible, and research shows that pre-determined training plans aren't as effective as adaptive training.
+They also carry a much higher risk of injury.

 The fact is...

-The specifics of your training plan shouldn't be determined more than a week or so in advance.
+The specifics of your training plan shouldn't be decided more than a week or so in advance.

-A WEEK?!
-Yeah.
-A week.
-In order to be effective, your training needs to align to your body.
-Not just your fitness but your life stress, health and schedule as well.
-Sure, we can make predictions a little further out, but it will likely need to adapt.
-In fact, in the study above, training was modified multiple times per week.
+A week?!
+Yes — a week.
+For training to be effective, it has to align with your body, not just your fitness, but also your life stress, health, and schedule.
+You can make predictions a little further out, but they’ll almost always need adjustment.
+In the study I mentioned earlier, training was modified multiple times per week.

-Effective training adjusts for not only your fitness level and overall recovery level, but also other stressors in your life and new knowledge about your strengths and weaknesses.
-It doesn't view life as a barrier to good training, rather it adjusts to best make use of those changes in your life.
+Effective training adapts not only to your fitness and recovery level, but also to the other stressors in your life — and to new insights about your strengths and weaknesses.
+It doesn’t view life as a barrier to good training.
+It adapts around life to make the best use of it.

-Or perhaps your most stressful period at work happens to coincide with when you "should" be running one of your peak training weeks prior to your race.
-Should you still do that?
+Or maybe your most stressful work period lands right before your “peak” training week.
+Should you still push through?
 Almost never.
-It's almost always better to adjust so that not only does training fit with your life better, it is better training.
+It’s far better to adjust.
+Not only does training then fit your life better—it is better training.

-When I'm coaching an athlete, subjective feedback is vital.
-I want to know how their day went, if their kid is sick, if they slept poorly, if their legs felt heavy.
-This information is far more important than whether or not they completed the workout, and certainly more important than how fast they ran it.
+When I coach an athlete, subjective feedback is vital.
+I want to know how their day went — if their kid is sick, if they slept poorly, if their legs felt heavy.
+That context matters far more than whether they completed the workout or how fast they ran it.

 This kind of adaptive training is the key to achieving maximum benefits out of your training, limiting injury risk and achieving maximum enjoyment of the process!